4d/docs/docs/commands-legacy/method-open-path.md

 The command is asynchronous, it returns immediately to the calling method and does not wait for the method editor to be open.

 This command can open all method types and class functions.
-For more details, see [Path syntax](/4Dv20R6/4D/20-R6/Design-Object-Access-Commands.300-6958910.en.html#5460318).
+For more details, see *Path syntax*.

 The method must already exist.
 If the *path* parameter does not correspond to an existing method, the error -9801 "Cannot open method" is returned.